 Day 1-2 ~ Vancouver to Victoria (69km)

-Pick up your motorhome in Vancouver and head straight for the Tsawwassen Ferry Terminal and enjoy a two-hour ferry trip across the Strait of Georgia and through the spectacular Gulf Islands to Vancouver Island.
+Pick up your motorhome in Vancouver and head straight for the Tsawwassen Ferry Terminal and Start your RV driving tour with a two-hour ferry trip across the Strait of Georgia and through the spectacular Gulf Islands to Vancouver Island.
 Once ashore it’s a short drive to the beautifully British flavour of the provincial capital city, Victoria.

 Stay two nights at Goldstream Provincial Park Campground 16 km north of Victoria And experience all that Victoria has to offer.
 Enjoy a trip to the world-renowned Butchart Gardens, take in afternoon tea at the Empress Hotel, or grab your binoculars and do some whale watching over the Strait of Juan de Fuca.
 Dozens of impressive waterfront restaurants just might lure you in for a night out on the town and afterwards enjoy a stroll through the picturesque Beacon Hill Park.